This post may contain affiliate links. Please see our disclosure policy.

 What’s better than this easy and delicious Traeger pulled pork recipe?
 Not much!
 The smoky flavor you get from slow cooking a pork roast is the best way to cook tender pulled pork for pork sandwiches and more!
-This easy recipe will give you foolproof fall apart pork every single time.
+This easy Traeger pulled pork recipe delivers tender, smoky fall-apart pulled pork shoulder for sandwiches, meal-prep, and weekend cookouts

 I’ve cooked pork butt many times in my crock pot/slow cooker, instant pot and oven, and after many recipe tests, this way to cook pulled pork is my absolute favorite!

-The Traeger grill gives any home chef an advantage because it makes meat so tender and doesn’t dry it out.
+Traeger grills give any home chef an advantage because they make meat so tender, and it doesn’t dry it out.

-A long cook time (but not all day!) allows the roast to cook to perfection and falls off the bone (or apart if you’re using a boneless pork roast).
+Plus, it’s ready in about 4 hours!
+The longer cook time (but not all day!) allows the roast to cook to perfection and fall off the bone (or apart if you’re using a boneless pork roast).

 Why you’ll love this smoked pork butt recipe